berberman/nvfetcher/README.md

 - `git.date_format = "strftime_format"`

+#### Force fetching

+Always fetch the package, even if its version (nvchecker output) doesn't change.
+This is useful when the file to be downloaded cannot not be determined by the url.

+- `fetch.force = true`

+> Note: In such case, nvfetcher will not produce a version change log, since the version doesn't change at all.
+> Only sha256 in generated files will be updated.

 ### Haskell library

 nvfetcher itself is a Haskell library as well, whereas the CLI program is just a trivial wrapper of the library.